freewillrv/movie-rental/README.md

 # movie-rental
-Spring Boot Example with Elastic, H2 SQL, Kafka.
+Spring Boot Example with Elastic, MySQL, Kafka, Spring Security, Hibernate.

 ## Requirements
 * Movie Rental Service for shops.
 * Should provide common Movie DB for ease of onboarding.
 * Should provide Mechanism to onboard users, movie catalogue, fast search for catalogue.
 * System should be multi tenanted.
+(Future iteration)
 * Support Elastic search
 * Support API for admin for store onboarding APIs.
 * Support Authz and Authentication via Spring.